brsh/SecureTokens/readme.md

-Get-SecureToken                | Returns the Token for the specified Name Get-SecureTokenList            | Returns the names of all tokens Get-SecureTokenHelp            | List commands available in the SecureTokens Module New-STEncryptionCertificate    | Creates a new document encryption certificate Find-STEncryptionCertificate   | Returns certificates available for encryption Export-STEncryptionCertificate | Exports a document encryption certificate for later import Import-STEncryptionCertificate | Imports a document encryption certificate for use Remove-SecureToken             | Deletes an existing Token Rename-SecureToken             | Renames an existing Token to the specified Name
+Get-SecureToken                | Returns the Token for the specified Name Get-SecureTokenList            | Returns the names of all tokens Get-SecureTokenHelp            | List commands available in the SecureTokens Module Remove-SecureToken             | Deletes an existing Token Rename-SecureToken             | Renames an existing Token to the specified Name New-STEncryptionCertificate    | Creates a new document encryption certificate Find-STEncryptionCertificate   | Returns certificates available for encryption Export-STEncryptionCertificate | Exports a document encryption certificate for later import Import-STEncryptionCertificate | Imports a document encryption certificate for use Get-STDefaultCertificate       | Returns the current Default Certificate Set-STDefaultCertificate       | Set (and save) the default certificate used to encrypt tokens

 The module will automatically show these commands on load (it runs Get-SecureTokenHelp) unless you use the `-ArgumentList $true` option of